LumenYoung/Notes/content/papers/Mobi-π - Mobilizing Your Robot Learning Policy.md

 Instead it keeps the policy frozen and, at deployment time, builds a 3-D Gaussian-splatting (3DGS) scene model from 1 000 casually-collected RGB-D images (< 5 min of driving around).

-A hybrid score function K(p) (in-distribution similarity via DINO features + object visibility via MiniCPM-V + collision check) is optimised with Bayesian optimisation to decide where the mobile base should stop so that the *already-trained* policy receives an in-distribution camera view [1].
+A hybrid score function K(p) (in-distribution similarity via DINO features + object visibility via MiniCPM-V + collision check) is optimised with Bayesian optimisation to decide where the mobile base should stop so that the *already-trained* policy receives an in-distribution camera view.

 DATASET